 - Drastic changes in behavior or personality

-Your school should also create a multidisciplinary intervention team, comprising school mental health providers, teachers, students, parents, and administrators, to help evaluate the severity of risk for individuals and decide on a course of action.
+Your school should also create a multidisciplinary intervention team, composed of school mental health providers, teachers, students, parents, and administrators that helps evaluate the severity of risk for individuals and decide on a course of action.

-5. Adjust approach to intervention and utilize all health resources
+5. Adjust the approach to intervention and utilize all health resources.

 While your school should conduct crisis preparedness drills, carefully consider the level of involvement you expect from students.
-Exercises and drills that advance adult readiness to meet the unique needs of children in crises and further children’s preparedness and resilience are effective.
-However, when children believe that events are an actual crisis and not merely a drill, there is a significant negative psychological effect.
-The American Academy of Pediatrics (AAP) issued a caution in 2020 about the potential negative impact of these drills on children.
-While having an emergency plan in place is critical in case of a crisis, having a robust threat assessment process, which involves officials acting on and preventing emergencies, empowers school officials to be prepared instead of simply reacting to a crisis.
+Exercises and drills that advance adult readiness to meet the unique needs of children in crises and further children’s preparedness and resilience can be effective.
+While having an emergency plan in place is critical in case of a crisis, having a robust threat assessment process empowers school officials to be proactively prepared.

 If students cannot access weapons and drugs, the risk of dangerous activity goes down.
 For this reason, schools should take the lead in helping educate the community about the careful storage of weapons and medications.
-Parents need to ensure students have no access to weapons, including firearms, knives, and other instruments able to cause harm.
-The only acceptable practice is to keep all firearms securely stored and locked.
-For the same reason, all medications — even seemingly innocuous over-the-counter varieties — need to be secured out of kids’ access.
+Parents should ensure students have no access to weapons, including firearms, knives, and other instruments able to cause harm.
+The suggested acceptable practice is to keep all firearms securely stored and locked.
+For the same reason, all medications — even seemingly innocuous over-the-counter varieties — should be secured out of kids’ reach.

 This website is general in nature, and is provided as a courtesy to you.
 Information is accurate to the best of Liberty Mutual’s knowledge, but companies and individuals should not rely on it to prevent and mitigate all risks as an explanation of coverage or benefits under an insurance policy.
 Consult your professional advisor regarding your particular facts and circumstance.
 By citing external authorities or linking to other websites, Liberty Mutual is not endorsing them.